Quiet Room Time

 Quick note: Being organized is a talent of mine.
 Being crafty is not.
-My system is organized and works well, but it isn’t overly cute. (-: If you are crafty and decide to use some or part of my system, I’d love to see some pictures of it “cute-i-fied!”
-Email them to me (customercare@simplefamilypreparedness.com) and I’ll add them to the post!
+My system is organized and works well, but it isn’t overly cute.
+If you are crafty and decide to use some or part of my system, I’d love to see some pictures of it “cute-i-fied!”!
+Feel free to contact me or tag me on social so I can see it!

 I NEED Quiet!